Find out what to see and do in Sennori, a beautiful village on the Asinara Gulf that will enchant you with breathtaking views and precious traditions.

 Festivals and events near Sennori: experience the magic of Sardinia

-Traditions and events have the power, more than anything else, to bring us closer to the soul of this magical island full of wonders.
+If traveling to North Sardinia you could find yourself wondering what to see and do in Sennori, you would surely find answer in all those traditions and events that mostly have the power, more than anything else, to bring us closer to the soul of this magical island full of wonders.

 Between colours and beliefs, legends and silent landscapes, one perceives that this land has so much to tell.
 It is beautiful to look up to the sky and see the stars shining brightly because artificial lights have not contaminated the darkness of the night.
 It is nice to listen to old stories told by the elders and realise how true they are to them.
-But most of all, it is nice to feel that, as we observe the wonder around us, there is always something we miss, indeed a lot.
+But most of all, it is nice to feel that, as we observe the wonder around us, there is always something we miss.
+This is the magic of Sennori, this is the magic of Sardinia. not simply a land to visit but an authentic experience to enjoy that will surely capture you deeply.